 Other cost-saving advantages available to NASB’s VA customers include no origination or lender fees, and the company does not require private mortgage insurance either.
-The absence of these fees help prospective VA loan home owners to save thousands of dollars during the life of their loan.
+The absence of these fees helps prospective VA loan homeowners to save thousands of dollars during the life of their loan.

 NASB loan officers are also available to assist borrowers through every step of the loan process – from getting pre-qualified to closing on their VA loan.

 Like most VA lenders, NASB is able to lend up to 100% of a home’s purchase price.
 In most areas of the country, the maximum loan amount is $424,100 but in higher cost regions of the country, the maximum loan amount is $729,750.